homerhanumat/tigerstats/cran-comments.md

 I observed the following NOTE:

-* (win-builder devel only):  No repository set, so cyclic dependency check skipped
+* (win-builder devel and release):  No repository set, so cyclic dependency check skipped

 ## Downstream dependencies